ADF Logo

 An abuse of government power

-If a government can do this to First Choice, it can do this to anyone.
+It recognized that if a government can do this to First Choice, it can do this to anyone.
 And that’s a dangerous precedent to set.

-In the 1950s, Alabama tried to force the NAACP to turn over its membership lists, which could have been used by white supremacist groups to target those members.
+In the 1950s, Alabama tried to force the NAACP to turn over its membership lists, which could have been used by the state and white supremacist groups to target those members.
 In NAACP v.
 Alabama, the Supreme Court ruled against the state, recognizing that releasing the private information of NAACP supporters would threaten their jobs and their physical safety.

-More recently, in one of ADF’s U.S. Supreme Court wins, Thomas More Law Center v.
+In one of ADF’s U.S. Supreme Court wins, Thomas More Law Center v.
 Bonta, the High Court ruled that California’s specific attempt to unseal private donor information was unconstitutional.

 That case concerned a California law that required non-profits like TMLC to hand over private information on its top donors to the state Attorney General’s Office.
 The case was eventually taken up to the Supreme Court, along with Americans for Prosperity Foundation v.
 Bonta, which ruled that the Golden State had completely overstepped the First Amendment’s bounds.